 Imbalance is priced according to a single price model, which means that positive and negative imbalances have the same price.
-The price is the regulation price in the main direction of regulation in the price area:
+The price is the regulation price in the main direction of regulation in the MBA:

-- In up-regulation ISPs, the price of negative and positive imbalances is the up-regulation price. - In down-regulation ISPs, the price of negative and positive imbalances is the down-regulation price. - In ISPs with no direction, due to no activation of balancing energy in the uncongested area, the price of negative and positive imbalances is the PX market price.
+- In up-regulation ISPs, the price of negative and positive imbalances is the up-regulation price. - In down-regulation ISPs, the price of negative and positive imbalances is the down-regulation price. - In case there is no activation of balancing energy in either the positive or the negative direction for an MBA for an ISP, a Value of Avoided Activation (VoAA) of balancing energy (mFRR) is used together with the incentivizing component (IC) to determine the imbalance price. - The VoAA is computed as the average of the lowest bid for up regulation and the highest bid for down regulation.